Strategy ·

 Measuring Re-engagement Success

-• Revenue recovered: Value from re-engaged subscribers
+• Reactivation value: Revenue or engagement from reactivated subscribers

 Getting Started